Elijah Qualls: Biggest Running Back Turned Most Athletic Nose Tackle

 And it didn’t.
 Washington went 12-1, something that eased his decision in declaring, before losing to Alabama in the College Football Playoff.

-The Patriots are one of those teams who value two-gapping defensive tackles, and they showed interest in Qualls at the combine and in his pro day.
+The Patriots are one of those teams who value two-gapping defensive tackles, and they showed interest in Qualls at the combine and at his pro day.
 He’s a rare prospect who hasn’t taken any team visits partially because there aren’t many questions surrounding him.
 He doesn’t have medical or character issues, and teams liked what they saw from him at the combine.

 So now Qualls will wait to see where he’s going to have to pack up his life, including his husky, Storm, and move to next.
 He plans to watch the draft from the house of his defensive line coach, Ikaika Malloe, with family.